 - For the purposes of the legislation, only one Community representative for each non-EU country establishment is required and they should make the declaration to the Member State in which they are located.
 For example, if a representative of a non-EU manufacturer based in France has made a declaration in France, an application to the UK is not required.

-For compound feedingstuffs and pre-mixtures not containing coccidiostats, histomonostats and growth promoters you should complete the model declaration and email to firstname.lastname@example.org
+For feed additives, compound feeds and premixtures not consisting of or not containing coccidiostats, histomonostats and growth promoters you should complete the model declaration and email to firstname.lastname@example.org

-For compound feedingstuffs and premixtures that contain coccidiostats, histomonostats and growth promoters, feed businesses should contact the Veterinary Medicines Directorate (VMD) who will provide you with their model declaration form.
+For feed additives, compound feeds and premixtures that contain coccidiostats, histomonostats and growth promoters, feed businesses should contact the Veterinary Medicines Directorate (VMD) who will provide you with their model declaration form.

 If the declaration is accepted, the FSA or VMD will provide the declarant with an acknowledgement confirming that the declaration has been accepted.
 This will include a unique identifying number for the third country establishment for which the declaration has been accepted to use on documentation.